Department of Labor Logo United States Department of Labor

 The CPS is conducted monthly for the Bureau of Labor Statistics by the U.S. Census

 Bureau.
-Data in this release relate to the school enrollment status of persons in
+Data in this news release relate to the school enrollment status of people in

 the civilian noninstitutional population in the calendar week that includes the 12th